 Racket-tailed Drongo

 There were a lot of these drongos around in the wildlife area known as Dairy Farm.
 They have a wide and distinctive range of vocalizations.
 There were also some monkeys at Dairy Farm, and unlike the other birds the drongos seemed to tolerate and even follow the monkeys.
-Maybe the monkey’s movement in the treetop was stirring up the insects that the drongo was after.
+It’s likey the monkey’s movement in the treetop was stirring up the insects that the drongo was after.

 Dark blue bird with two extra long tail feathers like rackets